Suor Cristina: Born to Pray

 Not: I was born this way.

-But: I was born to pray [be praying].
+But: I was born to pray.

 She’s diverting the praise that usually goes to human pride or the flesh toward praise of the true God instead.
 Or trying to — the backup singers have me asking WWJD?
 Not that.
 So it’s not Palestrina.
 But it is getting people’s attention.